mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 to go unreported.
 There will be no related activity in the local network stack and therefore no :class:`~.Closed` message propagated to the application.

-Enabling the ``self_checking`` flag on the call to :func:`~.connect` activates a keep-alive capability.
-After a period of inactivity - no messages sent or received - the library will perform a low-level enquiry-ack exchange to verify the operational status of the network transport and the remote application.
-This may result in either an error in the network stack or a timeout, further resulting in a :class:`~.Closed` message.

-Inactivity is defined to be a period of two minutes with no message activity.
-The enquiry-ack exchange is expected to complete within five seconds.
+Enabling the ``keep_alive`` flag on the call to :func:`~.connect` activates a keep-alive capability, involving a low bandwidth handshake between the two endpoints.
+If the exchange is interrupted at any point a timer will expire and the connection will be :class:`~.Closed` with the :class:`~.EndOfTransport` value set to ``WENT_STALE``.
+Exactly the same handshake machinery runs at both ends of a connection.

+The handshake is ongoing for the life of the connection and operation is entirely discreet.
+It is also slow, to reduce the network overhead of just keeping the connection alive.
+From the time a cable is unplugged it can take a few minutes before the associated :class:`~.Closed` message is generated.

-Long term connections are good in that they improve responsiveness.
-Messages can be sent in response to a local event without having to wait for a successful connection.
-On the other hand, regular housekeeping messages are noisey and may create their own problems at scale.
+Long term connections are good in that they improve responsiveness; messages can be sent in response to a local event without having to wait for a successful connection.
+There are also scenarios where an event needs to propagate from the listen end (i.e. the server) to the connect end (i.e. the client) that run into trouble without enduring connections.
+With no connection from the client there is no way for the server to make contact with the other party.

-Connections initiated with a defined task and an expected completion, in the style of a file transfer, do not need a keep-alive capability.
-The presence of the associated machinery may be an unnecessary complication.
+Connections initiated with a defined task and an expected completion, e.g. in the style of a file transfer, do not need a keep-alive.
+Failure of the transport will be exposed by the failure of the ongoing network I/O. In these scenarios the presence of the associated machinery may be an unnecessary complication.

-By default the ``self_checking`` flag is disabled.
-Note also that all connections established as a result of :func:`~.subscribe` calls have ``self_checking`` *enabled*.
+By default the ``keep_alive`` flag is disabled.
+Note that all connections associated with pubsub operation, that are *not* within the localhost, have ``keep_alive`` enabled.

-Logging associated with keep-alive activity is deliberately limited to the recording of a few initial enquiry-ack exchanges.
-This is to provide evidence that the feature is operational and also to preserve the value of the logging facility, i.e. useful log entries would be pushed out by the recording of endless enquiry-ack exchanges.
+Logging associated with keep-alive activity is deliberately limited to the recording of a few initial handshake messages.
+This is to provide evidence that the feature is operational and also to preserve the value of the logging facility, i.e. useful log entries would be pushed out by the recording of endless keep-alive messages.

 Data Types And Portability
 ==========================